Defining board targets – 8 Questions to ask yourself

 3. How competitive are you?

-Gaining a board appointment is competitive and it is as competitive finding your first appointment as it is finding a subsequent one.
-Worse news, as your board aspirations increase you will find that competition for those roles becomes increasingly competitive.
-As an example, I have a client who was just appointed to a major Australian retail board who had 14 separate interviews prior to her appointment!
+Gaining a NED appointment is competitive, whether it is your first or subsequent appointment.
+As your board aspirations grow, you will see the competition for many of those NED roles.
+For example, I have a client recently appointed to a significant Australian retail board.
+She had 14 separate interviews before her appointment!

 4. Where do you live?

-If you are considering an appointment somewhere geographically not local you need to consider what would you offer above and beyond that of a local candidate?
-There may be many good reasons and if there are then you need to be able, and prepared, to articulate them – compellingly.
-Equally, you will also need to be able to convince them that distance won’t be a stumbling block in your effective functioning as a board member.
+That may mean initially restricting your target to organisations within or close to the region where you live.
+If you are considering a NED target organisation outside of your general location, you need to consider what you offer above and beyond that of a local candidate.
+Then, you need to be prepared to articulate them compellingly.
+Equally, you must also convince them that distance will not affect your functioning as a board member.

 5. Who will value your connections?